 COST

-tailgate-mounted, electrically driven spreader holding 700 to 900 lbs. of deicing material.
+Sand and Salt Application services near Omaha NE: The initial venture into deicing services begins with the acquisition of a tailgate-mounted, electrically driven spreader holding 700 to 900 lbs. of deicing material.
 These units are notterribly expensive and allow the small operator to enter the deicing business with a minimal capital investment usually less than $2,000.

-The downside to this method of deicing parking lots and driveways is the deicing material must be manually loaded into the hopper, thus requiring someone to
+The downside to this method of deicing parking lots and driveways is the deicing material must be manually loaded into the hopper, thus requiring someone to work outside in the elements several times during a typical evening plowing.

-As your company continues to grow, using spreaders mounted on the rear boom of a backhoe can also reduce labor costs since a
+As your company continues to grow, using spreaders mounted on the rear boom of a backhoe can also reduce labor costs since a single operator with a pusher on the front of a backhoe can clear and deice the lot simultaneously.

 Anti-icing